blackcat-007/PingNest/README.md

 <hr />

-## License
+## 📜 License

-This project is released into the public domain.
-See the [LICENSE](LICENSE.md) file for details.
+PingNest is licensed under the [Business Source License 1.1](LICENSE) — source available for personal and academic use only.
+Commercial use is prohibited until July 14, 2028.

 <hr />